 The best single malt whisky has deep roots.
 Ours could only come from

 The Kinglake bush is a big part of our whisky but it’s not just about nature.
 The local community is also the reason we’re here.
-We aim to have a positive effect on other local business.
+We aim to have a positive effect on other near-by businesses.

 Here are but a few of the things we love Kinglake for.

 Summer in Kinglake is hot and tinder-dry.
 Winter is cold and damp and impenetrable mists often shroud the mountain.
 These conditions have a profound effect on the ageing of our whisky.